cyber-dojo/saver/README.md

 - - - -

 ## GET joined
-Returns the names and ids of everyone who has joined the practice-session with the given id.
+Returns the individual practice-session avatar-index and id of everyone who has joined the practice-session with the given group id.
 - parameters, eg
 ```
   { "id": "55D3B97CF7" }